alltagshack/ImageSms/Readme.md

 - the data sms are hidden in normal sms/mms apps
 - vibrate, LED and sound-notification with preview in the notification
 - works portrait and landscape mode
+- checks the limit of 256 messages for each image

 ## Issues